Aethaeran/Gamez/Plugins.md

 Simply by extending one of the types in you plugin class and putting the .py file in a folder under ./plugins/ will load your plugin.

-Hint all loaded / found plugins are listed uring start, check the log
+Hint: all loaded / found plugins are listed uring start, check the log

 a new plugin shoudl be a new .py file in the type folder e.g. notifo.py (as a Notifier) in ./plugins/notifier/ At time of writing (5/3/13) i did not test sub folders or something ... you can look in ./gamez/PluginManager.py at find_subclasses() to figure out what is indexed/searched for subclasses

 To be a plugin all it needs is a class that extends any type.
 ```python
 class MyPlugin(Downloader):
     pass
 ```

 This should allready list and create a plugin on start.
 BUT as a Downloader it will be used when we want to download a NZB/TORRENT file.